 This page contains information on my view on making urns, product specifics, and frequently asked questions.
 Why my keepsake and pet urns are a good choice.
 Assistance in the selection of a pet/keepsake urn, individual, or companion urn.
 I also provide more clarification on the stability of my cremation vessels, general urn specs, and details on how to fill a crematory urn.
 If you still have questions, please feel free to contact me here.

 My View on Cremation Urn Making

 Making urns is a natural adaptation of my sculpture, as proportion and form are the main focus.
 The patterning, tones, and colors are all a product of the wood itself.
-I wanted to take this approach and create a high quality vessel that is functional, unique, and offers a wide array of shapes, sizes, proportions, and colors.
+I use this approach to create a high quality vessel that is functional, unique, and offers a wide array of shapes, sizes, proportions, and colors.
 Each piece is an original, and I strive for people think of it more as sculpture.

 Why choose one of my cremation urns?

-I started to make urns because I felt that the majority of options on the market lacked an element of uniqueness, and I believe that there is a great interest in having an urn that is of high quality as well as being one of a kind.
-I also sought out to create an urn that is more subtle and that would blend into any setting easily.
-So I offer a product that is proportioned well, with a simple and beautiful shape.
-My urns are sculpture and are unique, no two of which are exactly alike.
-They are all completely organic and sourced from Southern domestic hardwoods that have reached the end of their lifecycle.
-Lastly, they are all handmade and meant to honor the lives of whom they memorialize.
+I began making urns because I felt that the majority of options on the market lacked an element of uniqueness.
+Additionally, I believe that there is great interest in having an urn that is high quality and one of a kind.
+I also sought to create an urn that is subtle and would blend into any setting.
+I offer a product that is proportioned well, with a simple and beautiful shape.
+My cremation urns are sculpture and are unique, no two of which are exactly alike.
+All vessels are completely organic and reclaimed from Southern domestic hardwoods.
+The majority of these trees have reached the end of their lifecycle.
+Lastly, each urn is handmade and meant to honor the lives of whom they memorialize.

 How large of an urn do I need?